rsm-aburda/452_final_project/README.md

 ---

 ## 🚀 Our Goals
-1. Analyze trends in **Spotify's song data** and their relationship to outside events.
-2. Provide actionable insights for:
+1. Explore correlations between music preferences and external factors using data analysis.
+2. Identify trends in musical features and artists over time.
+3. Support businesses and marketers in aligning strategies with audience trends and behaviors. 🌟
+4. Generate actionable and cultural insights for creators to produce content that resonates with audiences.
-   - **Streaming platforms** 🎧
+   - **Music Producers** 🎧
+   - **Artists and Songwriters** 🎤
    - **Marketers and advertisers** 💼
    - **Cultural analysts** 📖
-3. Deliver a project that is insightful, innovative, and impactful! 🌟

 ---